bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Analysis

-Format: `IXVAL` xval
+Format: `IXVAL` pos

 Default : current_cursor_position

 Description:
-`IXVAL` returns the point number (index value) of the specified time or frequency point.
-This command may be used with `XVAL`, which returns the time or frequency value given a point number, to locate and examine data points in a buffer one by one within a specific time or frequency range.

-`IXVAL` returns a point number using the time or frequency scale of the visible processing buffer (buffer 1). `IXVAL` takes one parameter, xval, which is the time or frequency value to be converted to a point number.
-This value should be specified in the current time or frequency unit for processing buffer 1.
-If xval is not specified RNMR will prompt it with the current cursor 1 position in buffer 1 as the default.
-If the current cursor position is \*, then the default for xval is the time or frequency of the leftmost data point.
+`IXVAL` returns the index of the data point nearest to a position specified in the current units of the visible processing buffer.
+If no position is specified RNMR will prompt for it with the current cursor position as a default.

-If xval is outside of the dataset then `IXVAL` will return either 1 or the size of the buffer.
-If xval is within the range of the data buffer but does not correspond to a specific data point, RNMR will return the point number of the first data point to the right of the time or frequency specified.
-The point number corresponding to the adjusted time or frequency  value xval is reported to the user as an informational message.
-Note that xval need not lie within the current display limits, as set and displayed by the `LIM` command.
+If the specified position is outside of the actual data in the visible processing buffer `XVAL` will return the index of the closest point (the leftmost or rightmost point).
+The converted value is printed as an informational message.

 # K
 ---